SamirMV/SamirMV/README.md

-- 👋 Hi, I’m @SamirMV
+- 👋 Ola, Sou @SamirMV
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning to learn
-- 💞️ I'm not still looking to collaborate on anything, but coming soon!
-- 📫 How to reach me, submit an email to samir_mar@hotmail.com
+- Estudante de Graduação em Engenharia de SoftWare - pela UNICSUL

 <!---
 SamirMV/SamirMV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.